 My Tummy Tuck Surgery Results

 I lost 25 pounds following my tummy tuck plastic surgery results in April 2013.
-My plastic surgeon, Dr. Joseph F. Capella, removed 6 pounds during my tummy tuck surgery.
+My plastic surgeon, Dr. Joseph F. Capella, removed 6 pounds of skin and fat during my tummy tuck surgery.
 Then I lost an additional 19 pounds within months of having my tummy tuck.

 I believe this weight loss was owing to the increased restriction placed on my stomach from tightening my lax abdominal muscles.
 I simply felt full after eating a small amount of food.
 It was as if the restriction of my gastric bypass pouch had been renewed by the abdominoplasty.